learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 * Student module control field 'Signup verb': Controls which type of registration students are given when they select a class.
 The default is "Enrolled," which adds the student to the class roster (i.e. first-come first served).
 However, you may choose "Applied" to allow teachers to select which students to enroll, or create other registration types for your needs.
 * Student module control field 'Use priority': When this box is checked, students will be allowed to choose multiple classes per time slot and their registration types will be annotated in the order they signed up.
 This is typically used with the 'Priority' registration type to allow students to indicate 1st, 2nd and 3rd choices.
 * Student module control field 'Priority limit': If 'Use priority' is checked, this number controls the maximum number of simultaneous classes that students may register for.
 * Student module control field 'Register from catalog': If this box is checked, students will see 'Register for section [index]' buttons below the description of each available class in the catalog.
 If their browser supports Javascript they will be able to register for the classes by clicking those buttons.
-You will need to add an appropriate fragment to the QSD area on the catalog if you would like students to see their schedule while doing this.
+You will need to add an appropriate fragment to the editable text area on the catalog if you would like students to see their schedule while doing this.
 * Student module control field 'Visible enrollments': If unchecked, the publicly available catalog will not show how many students are enrolled in each class section:
 * Student module control field 'Visible meeting times': If unchecked, the publicly available catalog will not show the meeting times of each class section.
 * Student module control field 'Show emailcodes': If unchecked, the catalog will not show codes such as 'E464:' and 'M21:' before class titles.